Acide urique | Clinique Omicron Québec

 |---|---|---|

-| Acute gout attack | Sudden onset of monoarticular arthritis, often nocturnal, with maximal pain from the outset, swelling, warmth, and redness of the joint; the first metatarsophalangeal joint (podagra) is affected in 50% to 70% % of initial attacks; the knee, ankle, tarsus, and wrist are also common; the attack lasts 7 to 14 days without treatment and resolves spontaneously | Phagocytosis of intra-articular monosodium urate crystals by synovial macrophages, triggering a massive inflammatory cascade via the NLRP3 inflammasome and IL-1 beta release |
+| Acute gout attack | Monoarticular arthritis of abrupt onset, often nocturnal, with initial maximal pain, swelling, heat and erythema of the joint; the first metatarsophalangeal joint (podgre) is affected in 50 to 70 % of the first attacks; knee, ankle, tarsus and wrist are also frequent; the attack lasts 7 to 14 days without treatment and regresses spontaneously | Precipitation of intra-articular monosodium urate crystals phagocytosed by synovial macrophages, triggering a massive inflammatory cascade via the NLRP3 inflammasome and IL-1beta release |

-| Intercritical drop | Asymptomatic period between attacks during which urate deposits continue to accumulate; without long-term treatment, attacks become progressively more frequent, longer, and affect more joints | Silent accumulation of urate crystals in cartilage, tendons, and periarticular tissues without an active inflammatory response |
+| Intercritical drop | Asymptomatic period between attacks during which urate deposits continue to accumulate; without background treatment, attacks become progressively more frequent, longer and affect more joints. | Silent accumulation of urate crystals in cartilage, tendons and periarticular tissues without active inflammatory response |

-| Chronic tophaceous gout | Visible and palpable deposits of urate (tophi) under the skin, classically on the ears (helix), elbows (olecranon), fingers, toes, and Achilles tendons; chronic arthropathy with progressive bone and cartilage destruction; late stage after years of untreated hyperuricemia | Massive accumulation of urate crystals forming whitish concretions surrounded by a chronic giant cell inflammatory reaction. |
+| Chronic tophaceous gout | Visible, palpable urate deposits (tophi) under the skin, classically in the ears (helix), elbows (olecranon), fingers, toes and Achilles tendons; chronic arthropathy with progressive bone and cartilage destruction; late stage after years of untreated hyperuricemia | Massive accumulation of urate crystals forming whitish concretions surrounded by a chronic giant cell inflammatory reaction |

-| Renal uric lithiasis | Radiotransparent kidney stones (not visible on a standard abdominal X-ray but visible on ultrasound and CT scan), which can cause recurrent renal colic | Uric acid precipitation in the urinary tract promoted by acidic urine (urinary pH below 5.5), hyperuricosuria, and low urine volume |
+| Renal uric lithiasis | Radio-transparent kidney stones (not visible on the standard unprepared abdomen, but visible on ultrasound and CT scan), which can cause recurrent renal colic. | Precipitation of uric acid in the urinary tract favored by acidic urine (urinary pH below 5.5), hyperuricuria and low urine volume |

-| Chronic urate nephropathy | Urate deposits in the interstitial renal parenchyma, associated with chronic inflammation and progressive fibrosis; contribution to chronic kidney disease, especially in severe, long-standing hyperuricemia. | Urate crystallization in the renal medullary interstitium, local granulomatous inflammatory reaction, and progressive tubular ischemia |
+| Chronic uratic nephropathy | Urate deposits in interstitial renal parenchyma, associated with chronic inflammation and progressive fibrosis; contribution to chronic renal failure, especially in long-standing severe hyperuricemia | Urate crystallization in renal medullary interstitium, local granulomatous inflammatory reaction and progressive tubular ischemia |

-| Metabolic and cardiovascular associations | Hyperuricemia is frequently associated with metabolic syndrome, abdominal obesity, hypertension, insulin resistance, dyslipidemia, and chronic kidney disease; a complex bidirectional relationship, possibly causal for hypertension and nephropathy. | Uric acid inhibits the bioavailability of endothelial nitric oxide (NO), activates the renin-angiotensin system, and promotes systemic vascular inflammation. |
+| Metabolic and cardiovascular associations | Hyperuricemia is frequently associated with metabolic syndrome, abdominal obesity, arterial hypertension, insulin resistance, dyslipidemia and chronic renal failure; complex bidirectional relationship, possibly causal for hypertension and nephropathy | Uric acid inhibits endothelial nitric oxide (NO) bioavailability, activates the renin-angiotensin system and promotes systemic vascular inflammation |

 Diagnostic approach